 Australia exports over three million live animals every year.1 Cattle, sheep and goats are shipped long distances in distressing conditions which result in illness2 and death for a significant number.3 They are often slaughtered in countries which lack adequate protections against animal cruelty.4

-Animals shipped live from Australia can be confined on vessels for up to three weeks – that is 504 consecutive hours.9
+Animals shipped live from Australia can be confined on vessels for up to three weeks – that is 504 consecutive hours of high temperatures and poor ventilation.9

 - “Painful handling techniques, such as the use of physical force (poking, hitting, kicking, tail twisting) to move animals were observed in 90% of locations.”20

 - “Techniques that cause extreme pain and injury (eye gouging, tail bending or breaking and tendon slashing) were used when difficulties arose moving or handling animals.”21

 - Cattle were restrained for slaughter using ‘Mark 1’ boxes, which contravene OIE [World Organisation for Animal Health] standards22 and “inherently result in extreme distress and, in some cases, physical injury”.23 The installation of these boxes was subsidised by $1.2 million in Australian taxpayer funds.24

 - It took an average of 11 cuts to the throat and a maximum of 33 to slaughter fully conscious cattle.25

 - The breadth of the investigation strongly suggested that these cruelties were “reflective of the treatment of Australian cattle in general in that country.”26